ThomasRemmer/TechTest/README.md

 The following tests can be written to ensure that the whole application is working:

--A test which checks that all market prices are being fetched from the back end and displayed on the front end.
+-A test that checks that all market prices are being fetched from the back end and displayed on the front end.

--A test which checks to see if outdated prices are replaced with new ones.
+-A test that checks to see if outdated prices are replaced with new ones.

 -A test to check that the correct commission price has been applied to each market price.